 Our generation is living in an advanced age of healthcare.
 With the surge in technological innovation, computers have infiltrated every aspect of human activity.
 Presently, the progress is so great that computers have become a widespread tool in every industry, and the healthcare industry is not an exception.
-For decades, computers mainly utilized for official purpose in the healthcare system.
-The scenario changed with technological progress.
-Nowadays, computers assist physicians and medical researchers to discover test and practice medical techniques.
-Computers are used everywhere from laboratories, patient bedsides, nurse stations, operating rooms, etc. So, in this blog, we are specifying the use of computers in the healthcare world.
+For decades, computers were primarily used for official purposes in the healthcare system.
+However, with technological progress, the scenario has changed.
+Nowadays, computers assist physicians and medical researchers to discover, test, and practice medical techniques.
+Additionally, computers are used in a wide range of settings, from laboratories to patient bedsides, nurse stations, and operating rooms.
+In fact, they have become an essential tool in various areas of the healthcare industry.
+So, in this blog, we are specifying the use of computers in the healthcare world.

 1. Monitoring the patients

 The computers even used for monitoring a patient.
-Patients admitted to a hospital are attached to machines that use necessary statistics monitoring software to record pulse, blood pressure, and oxygen levels.
+Hospitals attach patients to machines that use necessary statistics monitoring software to record their pulse, blood pressure, and oxygen levels.
 The monitoring computers are customized to notify the staff when any of these statistics fluctuate from particular limits.

 2. X-rays and CT (Computed Tomography) scanning

-Spectroscopy is the method of exposing a substance such as a biopsy tissue or suspected fatal substances.
-All substances absorb and reflect only particular wavelengths of electromagnetic radiation.
-The transmitted radiation is examined by a computer that determines whether any wavelengths are present or not.
-Afterwhich, the spectrum is linked to a database of substances to find a match.
-This enables doctors to quickly determine if any foreign substance is involved.
-They proceed with the proper treatment procedures based on the acquired result.
+Spectroscopy is a method used to examine a substance, such as a biopsy tissue or suspected harmful substance.
+All substances absorb and reflect only certain types of electromagnetic radiation.
+A computer analyzes the transmitted radiation to see if any particular types of radiation are present or not.
+The computer matches the pattern of radiation to a database of substances to identify the substance involved.
+This helps doctors quickly determine if any foreign substance is present, and based on the results, they can proceed with appropriate treatment.

 5. Magnetic Resonance Imaging (MRI)